 What percentage of you is motivated by money?

-100% directly or indirectly.
-I've too many projects going on and all of them need ever increasing funding.
-Also I'm not stopping until my personal wealth is in 10 digits.
+100%.
+All my projects need an ever increasing funding.
+I'm not stopping until my personal wealth is in 10 or 11 digits.

 At what age did you realize that you could make money from coding?